 Any professional who interacts with a Player pursuant to the terms of this Program, including, but not limited to Treating Clinicians, Evaluating Clinicians, authorized specimen collectors, or consulting psychiatrists, may not testify at an appeal hearing unless the professional will testify as to matters on which only the professional has substantial knowledge.
-A Player or his representative desirous of having a professional testify at a hearing must proffer to the arbitrator: the testimony that the professional is expected to give and an explanation of why that professional is the only one who has substantial knowledge of that information.
+A Player desirous of having a professional testify at a hearing must proffer to the arbitrator, no later than the deadline for submission of discovery requests: the testimony that the professional is expected to give and an explanation of why that professional is the only one who has substantial knowledge of that information.
 After the proffer, the arbitrator will consider the views of the Management Council and the NFLPA and then determine whether to permit the professional to testify.
 The Player and/or his representative may not communicate with any professional who interacts with the Player pursuant to the terms of the Program unless it is determined that the professional may testify at the appeal hearing.